Case study - national bank of kenya

-Leading for Innovation in Africa’s banking sector
+Leading for Innovation in Africa's Banking Sector

-Our client was a leading African bank with a rich 50-year history.
 As the industry was being disrupted by a high number of mergers, rising competition from non-bank players and heavy regulation, they had set an innovation goal to ensure they stayed on top.

 They also had their own internal challenges.
 Operating costs were high, and some assets weren’t performing well, all while cultural gaps had led to low employee engagement and productivity among staff and issues with operational efficiency.

-The new CEO, while coming from a 20-year career spanning local and global banking, was relatively young for the industry and wanted to take a more contemporary approach.
+Furthermore, the new CEO, while coming from a 20-year career spanning local and global banking, was relatively young for the industry and wanted to take a more contemporary approach.
 The plan was to put innovation at the heart of the bank to renew the institution in the face of continued threat.

 Building on our track record in innovation consulting, we helped the CEO along with several other key stakeholders create an innovation-led renewal programme, mapping a journey for cultural change, innovation and enhanced productivity of the bank.